aiven/devportal/docs/tutorials/kafka-migration.rst

 ..
 Warning::

-  To avoid losing Apache Kafka messages during the asynchronous MirrorMaker 2 migration, we suggest to stopping the producers, checking that both the consumer lag in the source system and the MirrorMaker 2 replication lag is ``0`` and then pointing producers and consumers to the target Apache Kafka cluster.
+  To avoid losing Apache Kafka messages during the asynchronous MirrorMaker 2 migration, we suggest stopping the producers, checking that both the consumer lag in the source system and the MirrorMaker 2 replication lag is ``0``, and then pointing producers and consumers to the target Apache Kafka cluster.

   The :ref:`migration process <tutorial_kafka_migration_migration_process>` provides a detailed series of steps to follow.